-Some examples of current research in our CERTs include:
+Some examples of research in the CERTs include:

 1. Database Development

-A data use agreement was completed that supports merging Medicaid, Medicare and nursing home Minimum Data Set data for eight states.
-Analyses will be conducted on the use, management and outcomes associated with psychotropic medications across various population groups.
+A data use agreement supports merging Medicaid, Medicare and nursing home Minimum Data Set data for eight states.
+Analyses have been conducted on the use, management and outcomes associated with psychotropic medications across various population groups.

 2. Use and Monitoring of Psychotropic Therapy among Youths

-Analyses with 1999-2000 Medicaid Analytic Extract data and private insurance data will be conducted on the use and monitoring of psychotropic therapy among Medicaid eligible youth.
+Analyses with Medicaid Analytic Extract data, private insurance data, and select state submitted Medicaid administrative data are conducted on the use and monitoring of psychotropic therapy and other care processes among Medicaid eligible youth.

 3. Guideline Development and Prescriber Training to Improve Practices for Antidepressants and Atypical Antipsychotic Medications in Children

 The CERTs convened a national consensus conference and conducted an expert survey on the treatment of aggression in youth.
-Treatment guidelines and toolkits for the management of aggression in youth in outpatient settings will be developed based on these consensus activities.
+Treatment guidelines and toolkits for the management of aggression in youth in outpatient settings were developed based on these consensus activities.

 4. Atypical Antipsychotic Drugs in Nursing Homes: Implementing Treatment Recommendations for Frail Elders